 To view a full list of current Foundation and other designated college scholarships, click here.

 The Bevill State Foundation, Inc. is a private, non-profit organization incorporated under a tax exempt 501(c)(3) status.
 This foundation was established to seek and secure resources beyond state and local revenues for the purpose of supporting educational scholarships, programs, and other needs of Bevill State Community College.
-Gifts to the foundation support and build educational opportunities for individuals in the Fayette, Hamilton and Sumiton communities.
+Gifts to the foundation support and build educational opportunities for individuals iwho attend the Fayette Campus or Pickens County Educatoional Center.
 All gifts are tax deductible.

 The Walker College Foundation, Inc. is a self- financed, non-profit organization operated for the benefit of Bevill State Community College.
 The mission of the Foundation is to support the College by providing scholarships and by enhancing the educational programs and activities offered on the Walker College Campus of Bevill State.
 The Foundation is qualified under section 501(c)(3) of the Internal Revenue Code.
 Gifts to the Foundation qualify as full charitable gift contributions.
 The Foundation is structurally separate from Bevill Sate and is governed by a local Board of Trustees.
 Assets of the Foundation are kept separate from public funds, will be invested in a prudent manner, and will be applied as directed by the donor.